bharathkreddy/ML-Bootcamp/README.md

 # ML-Bootcamp
 ## You will find here all the material for Week 1 of our ML boot camp.

-### 1. You will find pdf ebook (one of my favourates): Go through chapter 1 and 2 ( dont worry if you dont understand anything ) YOu will find how to install ANACONDA, you all must have this installed.
+### 1. You will find [pdf ebook (one of my favourates)](https://github.com/bharathkreddy/ML-Bootcamp/blob/master/000%20Python_for_Data_Analysis__Data_Wran(z-lib.org).pdf): Go through chapter 1 and 2 ( dont worry if you dont understand anything ) YOu will find how to install ANACONDA, you all must have this installed.
 Jupyter notebookes are where we would code and interact with python.
 We will be using this in all our classes.

 ### 2. How you use jupyter notebook -